alan-turing-institute/REG-handbook/content/docs/working_at_the_turing/expenses.md

 ## Out-of-pocket expenses

-Out-of-pocket expenses should be reclaimed using ERPx.
+Out-of-pocket expenses should be reclaimed using ERP.
 You should submit an expense claim for expenses incurred within a given month as soon as possible, and no later than 60 days after the expense is incurred (except for visa costs, which can be claimed up to a year after starting employment).

-In the first instance, look at the information provided by the Finance team about how to use ERPx on Mathison:
+In the first instance, look at the information provided by the Finance team about how to use ERP on Mathison:

 <!-- This link still gives info about Certify but I've added a comment on the page to ask them to update it -->
 https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2169